 Flora and Fauna in Everest Trekking

-Wild animals most likely to be seen in the park are the Himalayan Thar, goral, serow and musk deer.
+Wild animals most likely to be seen in the park are the Himalayan Thar, goral, serow, and musk deer.
 The snow leopard and Himalayan black bear are present but rarely sighted, other mammals seen are the weasel, marten, Himalayan mouse hare (pika), and jackal and languor monkey.

 Cultural and Region

 During the Everest Trekking Region, we can visit a very old monastery such as “Tengbuche Gompa” and many more, typically villagers are celebrating the Buddhist festival.
-The park is populated by famed Sherpa people whose lives are interwoven Buddhist culture, main settlements are Namche Bazaar, Khumjung, Khunde, Thame, Thyangboche, Pangboche, and Phortse.
+The park is populated by famed Sherpa people whose lives are interwoven with Buddhist culture, main settlements are Namche Bazaar, Khumjung, Khunde, Thame, Thyangboche, Pangboche, and Phortse.
 The economy of the Khumbu Sherpa community has traditionally been heavily based on trade and livestock herding.

 But with the coming of international mountaineering expeditions since 1950 and the influx of foreign trekkers, the Sherpa economy today is becoming increasingly dependent on tourism.

-Nepal Spirit Adventure offers various trips around Khumbu and Everest Trek Region from soft-moderate, adventurous to challenging trekking and climbs, we have trips from old classic trail Jiri to Everest, and most of the treks and climb involves a flight to and from Lukla, which is one of the fascinating short flight on unique airstrip at Lukla where many trekking and adventure begins and ends.
+Nepal Spirit Adventure offers various trips around Khumbu and Everest Trek Region from soft-moderate, adventurous to challenging trekking and climbs, we have trips from old classic trail Jiri to Everest, and most of the treks and climb involves a flight to and from Lukla, which is one of the fascinating short flight on the unique airstrip at Lukla where many trekking and adventure begins and ends.
 Please kindly click on our various wide trekking packages around the Everest area, we have lined up for your interest and delights.